-This year the Panel has not been asked to make recommendations on any matters by any Parish in Bromsgrove.
-In the past the Panel which covered the District made specific recommendations regarding basic, travel and subsistence allowances and we are content to repeat these recommendations.
+This year the Panel has not been asked to make recommendations on any matters by the Parishes in Bromsgrove District.
+As in previous years we repeat the former District Council Panel's recommendation relating to Parish Council travel and subsistence allowances.